- Home

 - Give the person you’re caring for the chance to do things for themselves.

-- If you and the person you’re caring for find it difficult to discuss your different needs without both becoming defensive, consider seeing a counsellor or psychologist.
-They can suggest ways to approach such conversations.
+- If you and the person you’re caring for find it difficult to discuss your different needs without becoming defensive, consider seeing a social worker, counsellor or psychologist.
+They can suggest ways to approach these conversations.

 View the Cancer Council NSW editorial policy.